 Iraq has a good water and land resources in the boundaries of Tigris River tributaries.
 The first is the small projects in the mountainous area, where the soil and water conditions are very good for agricultural investment.
 One of the major spots that can be exploited is the boundary of Great Zab River, unfortunately, the incomplete system of storage postpone many important projects.
 Little Zab and Adhaim Rivers were deployed in one of the largest projects in Iraq, which is Kirkuk-Adhaim-Hawija Irrigation Project.
-Finally, Diyala River in term of utilization was divided into middle Diyala, the lands upstream Hemrin Dam, and lower Diyala, the lands downstream Diyala Barrage and feed mainly by the function of this barrages, where on the right side there is Khalis Irrigation Project, while on the right side there is Combined Reach Irrigation Projects.
+Finally, Diyala River in term of utilization was divided into middle Diyala, the lands upstream Hemrin Dam, and lower Diyala, the lands downstream Diyala Barrage and feed mainly by the function of this barrages, where on the right side there is Khalis Irrigation Projects.